FlyingWhalesHQ/cheatsheets/index.md

 ## Cheatsheets for Devs

-Welcome to __cs4.dev__ !

-This site contains a collection of cheatsheets being developed overtime for convenient development.
+A collection of cheatsheets being developed overtime for convenient development.

-Cheers,